nhtnhanbn/nhtnhanbn.github.io/monash/msa26.md

 Update 20/8/2026 - 2 clear weeks until polls open

-The provisional-but-final list of nominations received has been [released](https://msa.monash.edu/hubfs/2026%20Provisional%20MSA%20Notice%20of%20Nominations%20Received%20and%20Positions%20Elected%20Unopposed.pdf).
+The provisional-but-final list of nominations received has been [released](https://msa.monash.edu/elections).

 The tickets running are the incumbents Change (organised by the Labor Left), allies Free Palestine (Socialist Alternative), and Party in the MSA (registered as Party in le Redacted).
 Notably, Labor Right ticket Elevate has sat out the elections this year, leaving the joke ticket Party in the MSA as the only serious opposition.
 And following annihilation last year, autonomous tickets are no more.

 Almost every position will be contested.
-Change has secured the Queer Department unopposed.
-Only Change has nominated candidates for Creative & Live Arts Officer, but they have not been declared elected unopposed.
+Change has secured the Queer and Residential Community Departments unopposed.

 All tickets have nominated candidates for office bearers and committees.
 Only office bearers have power and a vote at the Monash Student Council, while committee election outcomes are not terribly meaningful.
 However, committee elections are important for tickets to engage supporters and the overall number of candidates is an indication of their campaigning strength come election week.